Symfony

 {

-// Only validate main requests, not sub-requests
+// Only evaluate main requests, not sub-requests

 if (!$event->isMainRequest()) {